top of page

 When Counseling Tends to Be Most Helpful

 You don’t have to wait until things feel overwhelming.
+Counseling can help when:

-• Stress, anxiety, or mood issues keep coming up
+• Stress, anxiety, or mood issues keep coming up.

-• A child is struggling behaviorally or emotionally
+• A child is struggling behaviorally or emotionally.

-• Family dynamics feel tense or stuck
+• Family dynamics feel tense or stuck.

-• Communication has broken down
+• Communication has broken down.

-• You feel unsure how to help someone you care about
+• You feel unsure how to help someone you care about.

 Often, people wish they had come in sooner—not later.